 Volunteering opportunities (generally teaching, or in environmental or health work) are usually best arranged prior to arriving in Tanzania.
 Note that the Tanzanian government has recently changed the cost of volunteer (Class C) resident permits to US$200 for three months.
-Some places to start are listed following.

 Unemployment is high, and unless you have unique skills, the chances of lining up something are small.